IbrahimYousaf7/Image_Processing_GUI_Application/README.md

 # Image_Processing Techniques using GUI Application

+A sample image of Leena has also been added to the repo for anyone who wants to test the filters on an image.

 # First Cell

 The code in the first cell contains image filters such as average,laplacian,histogram equaliztion,thresholding,clustering, laplacian of gausian and adaptive thresholding.
 This code is for images only.